bertankofon/intmax2-client-sdk/README.md

 const { balances } = await intMaxClient.fetchTokenBalances();
 ```

+### Logout

+Logout is not required when using the Server SDK, as it does not maintain any user session or authentication state.

 ## Usage for both

 ### Retrieve INTMAX Account Address & Private Key